Jan Janszoon: Popular culture

 In 2009, a play based on Janszoon's life as a pirate, "Jan Janszoon, de blonde Arabier", written by Karim El Guennouni toured The Netherlands.
 "Bad Grandpa: The Ballad of Murad the Captain" is a children's poem about Janszoon published in 2007.

 In 2015, Janszoon was a key antagonist in the historical novel Slave to Fortune by D.J.
 Munro.

+In 2024, a documentary series about his life was made in the Netherlands.

 Names

 Janszoon was also known as Murat Reis the Younger.
 His Dutch names are also given as Jan Jansen and Jan Jansz; his adopted name as Morat Rais, Murat Rais, Morat; Little John Ward, John Barber, Captain John, and Caid Morato were some of his pirate names.
 "The Hairdresser" was a nickname of Janszoon.